-To apply for a waiver, the developerDeveloper shall complete and submit with the final drainage report:
+To apply for a waiver, the developerDeveloper shall complete and submit with_the following materials with_the final drainage report:

-1. A Request for Stormwater Storage Waiver Form, including in-kind contributions calculations sheet, which mayshall be requested in writing toobtained from the office of the Town Engineer, and

-2. A certified engineering report stamped by a licensed Arizona engineer, along with documentation satisfactory to the Town Engineer that the project qualifies for a waiver, and proves no adverse impact to any upstream or downstream property.
+- 1. A Request for Stormwater Storage Waiver-Form, including in-kind contributions calculations sheet, which mayshall be requested in writing toobtained from the office of the Town Engineer, and - 2.
+A certified engineering report stamped by a licensed Arizona engineer, along with documentation satisfactory to the Town Engineer that the project qualifies for a waiver, and proves no adverse impact to any upstream or downstream property.

-The Town Engineer may request additional information and may deny the waiver, approve it, or approve it with conditions.
+The Town Engineer may request additional information and may deny-the waiver, approve,-it, or approve the waiverit with conditions.

-Unless the project is designed to provide full storage, the Town Engineer will not accept final improvement plans without a copy of the approved Waiver-Form.
+Unless the project is designed to provide full storage, the Town Engineer will not accept final improvement plans without a copy of the approved wWaiver-Form.